Skip to content

 Can I perform IPL on a patient with a recent tan?

 Avoid IPL on recently tanned skin.
-A tan from natural sun exposure or a tanning bed increases epidermal melanin and effectively shifts risk toward a higher Fitzpatrick tier, raising the chance of blistering and dyspigmentation.
-Defer treatment until the skin returns closer to baseline, which is commonly around 4 weeks after the last significant UV exposure, depending on the individual and device guidance.
+A tan from sun exposure or tanning beds increases epidermal melanin and effectively shifts the patient toward a higher Fitzpatrick tier, raising the chance of blistering and dyspigmentation.
+Defer treatment until the skin returns closer to baseline, which is commonly around 4 weeks after the last significant UV exposure.
+Some practitioners require longer wait times depending on the device and the degree of tanning.